> A.L. Lloyd > Songs > Flash Jack from Gundagai

 What is special about Gundagai that earns it such frequent mention in folklore?
 Perhaps its position as a near-halfway stage on the Sydney - Melbourne highroad made it loom larger than life in the shearer's imagination.
 Flash Jack evidently did most of his shearing a long way from home, but the fact that he came from Gundagai seems to give him a special character.
 He seems to be the elder brother of the Flash Stockman, but his boasts are more sober, and he is a workman of some dignity.
 The tune of this song is a close relative of the Bungaree melody.

 Banjo Paterson published a version in his Old Bush Songs in 1905.
-I heard it at Bethunga in the late 1920s.
+I heard it at Bethungra in the late 1920s.
 Some forty years or so later a Queenslander, Billy Scott, reported it from his state.
-Scott's version and mine are much the same as Paterson's, and presumably the song has been “controlled” by its appearance in print.
-As it happens, Bethunga is only a few miles from Gundagai, but the song belongs pretty surely to the NSW south-west, to the hot country between Hay and Ivanhoe.
+Scott’s version and mine are much the same as Paterson’s, and presumably the song has been “controlled” by its appearance in print.
+As it happens, Bethungra is only a few miles from Gundagai, but the song belongs pretty surely to the NSW south-west, to the hot country between Hay and Ivanhoe.

 and in the accompanying booklet:

 If Crooked Mick [see Click Go the Shears] is a mythical figure, the real-life shearer is also heroic.
 In a single day on 10 October 1892, Jacky Howe shore 321 weaners at Alice Downs, Central Queensland.
 That was with the blade-shears.
 With the machine, Daniel Cooper shore 325 ewes at Langkoop, Victoria, on 22 October 1947.
 Shearers still think of themselves as aristocrats of labour, with vast pride in their skill.
-The song Flash Jack from Gundagai grew up in the slab huts of the shearers' quarters, amid the smell of greasy wool, fried lamb-chops, shag tobacco and old newspapers.
+The song Flash Jack From Gundagai grew up in the slab huts of the shearers’ quarters, amid the smell of greasy wool, fried lamb-chops, shag tobacco and old newspapers.
 It gives the portrait of a dignified old workman whose boasts are just and sober.

 Lyrics

 A.L.
-Lloyd sings Flash Jack from Gundagai on The Banks of the Condamine
+Lloyd sings Flash Jack From Gundagai on The Banks of the Condamine

 I've shore at Burrabogie and I've shore at Toganmain,

-I've shore at big Willandra and out on the Coleraine,
+I’ve shore at Big Willandra and out on the Coleraine,

 But before the shearing was over I wished I was back again

-Shearin' for old Tom Patterson, on the One-Tree Plain.
+Shearin’ for old Tom Patterson, on the One Tree Plain.

 Chorus (after each verse):